buguno/buguno/README.md

 # 🤖 Hello friend

 - 🐍 I'm currently working with Python
-- 🌱 I’m currently learning Flask
+- 🌱 I’m currently learning Flask and React
 - 🔭 I'm also like to program microcontrollers
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brunodesouzabezerra/)
 - 😄 Pronouns: he/his